Production Orders

 Alternative Quantity: represents the total quantity expressed in the alternative unit of measure;

-% scrap: in this box, the eventual % of waste for this article is entered or retrieved from the bill of materials;
+% scrap: in this box, the potential scrap percentage for this item is entered or retrieved from the Bill of Materials;

 Available Quantity: in this field, the available quantity of the article as of the usage date appears;